Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Matchers.md

 > **toBePositive**(): `R`

-Defined in: node\_modules/jest-extended/types/index.d.ts:662
+Defined in: node\_modules/jest-extended/types/index.d.ts:673

-Use `.toBePositive` when checking if a value is a positive `Number`.
+Use `.toBePositive` when checking if a value is a positive `Number` or `BigInt`.

 #### Returns